View other WHU WoW WoD hunter guides. Updated for patch 6.0.

 - Level 45 Talent: Iron Hawk is generally the default raid talent, as it smooths out times of heavy damage, when heals are needed the most by everyone.

 - Level 90 Talent: Barrage is currently providing the greatest DPS, compared to the other two talents in this tier.
+When taking Lone Wolf, Glaive Toss may be preferable, with its lower Focus Cost.

 - Level 100 Talent: Focusing Shot has the greatest potential for single target DPS, however, requires the movement restrictions will lead some hunters to choose Lone Wolf, as it isn’t very far behind in single target damage, while not having any movement restrictions.
+With the tier 17 set bonuses, Lone Wolf should pull ahead of Focusing Shot in damage provided.

 SV AoE and 5-man Hunter Talents for MoP